nrinaudo/nrinaudo.github.com/_optics/configpath.md

 )
 ```

-Then, we need some sort of way to explore sections.
+We then need some sort of way to explore sections.
 Given a key name, we want to be able to:

 * retrieve the corresponding value, knowing it might not exist.
 * set its associated value.